-Partial Exit Ramp Closure Operation (Figure TTC-38.1)
+Partial Exit Ramp Closure Operation (Figure TTC-38.2)

-Work Operation in the Vicinity of an Entrance Ramp (Figure TTC-39.1)
+Typical Traffic Control Work Operation in the Vicinity of an Entrance Ramp (Figure TTC-39.2) NOTES

 - 1. Sign spacing distance should be 1300'-1500' for Limited Access highways, and on all other roadways 500'-800' where the posted speed limit is greater than 45 mph, and 350'-500' where the posted speed limit is 45 mph or less. - 2.
-Care should be exercised when establishing the limits of the work zone to insure maximum possible sight distance in advance of the transition, based on the posted speed limit and at least equal to or greater than the values in Table 6H-3. - 3.
-An acceleration lane of sufficient length should be provided whenever possible as shown on the left diagram.
+When closing a lane, a PCMS should be used in advance of the first warning sign if all of the left side signs cannot be installed.2 - 3.
+Care should be exercised when establishing the limits of the work zone to insure maximum possible sight distance in advance of the transition, based on the posted speed limit and at least equal to or greater than the values in Table 6H-3.

+4. An acceleration lane of sufficient length should be provided whenever possible as shown on the left diagram.

-- 4. For the information shown on the diagram on the right-hand side of the typical application, where inadequate acceleration distance exists for the temporary entrance, the YIELD (R1-2) sign shall be replaced with STOP (R-1-1) signs (one on each side of the approach).
-For better visibility, the STOP and YIELD signs shall be mounted a minimum of 7 feet from the pavement surface to the bottom of the sign.1 - 5.
-On divided highways having a median wider than 8', right and left sign assemblies shall be required. - 6.
+- 5. For the information shown on the diagram on the right-hand side of the typical application, where inadequate acceleration distance exists for the temporary entrance, the YIELD (R1-2) sign shall be replaced with STOP (R-1-1) signs (one on each side of the approach).
+For better visibility, the STOP and YIELD signs shall be mounted a minimum of 7 feet from the pavement surface to the bottom of the sign.1 - 6.
 For taper lengths and channelizing device spacing, Note 5 of TTC-37 shall be used.
 The minimum length of a lane closure taper on a Limited Access highway shall be 1000'. - 7.
-The buffer space length shall be as shown in Table 6H-3 on Page 6H-5 for the posted speed limit. - 8.
-A shadow vehicle with either a Type B or C arrow board operating in the caution mode, or equipped with at least one high intensity amber rotating, oscillating, or flashing light shall be parked 80'-120' in advance of the first work crew.
-When the posted speed limit is 45 mph or greater, a truck-mounted attenuator shall be used. - 9.
-For long-term work zones existing conflicting pavement markings and markers shall be removed and temporary pavement markings and markers shall be installed per Figure TTC-60.
+For long-term stationary operations, pavement markers and 8-inch wide pavement markings, regardless of the pavement markings type, shall be installed to provide clear guidance to motorists exiting the highway.
+Pavement markers and pavement marking shall be installed in accordance to Section 1300 of the the Road and Bridge Standards.2 - 8.
+The buffer space length shall be as shown in Table 6H-3 on Page 6H-5 for the posted speed limit. - 9.
+A shadow vehicle with either a Type B or C arrow board operating in the caution mode, or equipped with at least one high intensity amber rotating, oscillating, or flashing1 light shall be parked 80'-120' in advance of the first work crew.
+When the posted speed limit is 45 mph or greater, a truck-mounted attenuator shall be used. - 10.
+For long-term work zones existing conflicting pavement markings and markers shall be removed and temporary pavement markings and markers shall be installed per Figure TTC-60. - 11.
+Where the acceleration distance is significantly reduced, a NO MERGE AREA (W4-5P) supplemental plaque shall be placed below the Yield Ahead (W3-2) sign.2